-Immaculata’s Bachelor of Science in Math/Computer Science teaches students to understand the power of mathematics and computer systems, and to combine these disciplines to solve real-world problems.
+Immaculata’s Bachelor of Science in Math/Data Sciences teaches students to understand the power of mathematics and data systems, and to combine these disciplines to solve real-world problems.

 This program will help you develop clear reasoning and systematic thought.
-The setting of the program within a liberal arts tradition provides an overall preparation for life that is both broad and versatile, allowing you to pursue a career in math or computer science or to earn a graduate degree.
+The setting of the program within a liberal arts tradition provides an overall preparation for life that is both broad and versatile, allowing you to pursue a career in math or data science or to earn a graduate degree.

 The program is designed to produce graduates who are proficient in: